(News Release in .pdf format)

-The pace of homes sold across Ohio in June fell a negligible 0.4 percent from the month’s record-breaking level set a year ago, according to Ohio REALTORS.
+The number of homes sold across Ohio in July rose from the pace set during the month a year ago, posting a 2.8 percent increase, according to Ohio REALTORS.

-Around the state, 17 of the 18 markets tracked reported an upswing in average sales price during the month.
-Additionally, five markets posted gains in the pace of sales.
+Around the state, 15 of the 18 markets tracked reported upswings in average sales price in July, while 10 posted gains in sales activity.

 Data provided to Ohio REALTORS by Multiple Listing Services includes residential closings for new and existing single-family homes and condominiums/co-ops.
-Ohio REALTORS, with more than 32,000 members, is the largest professional trade association in Ohio.
-The methods addressing Ohio REALTORS reporting of home sales activity is available at www.ohiorealtors.org.
+Ohio REALTORS, with more than 33,000 members, is the largest professional trade association in Ohio.

-(NOTE: There might be a slight variance between the reported number of sales contained in this release and actual activity in the various markets due to OAR’s early reporting requirement.
+(NOTE: There might be a slight variance between the reported number of sales contained in this release and actual activity in the various markets due to Ohio REALTORS early reporting requirement.
 Check with contacts in the particular market.)

 Ohio REALTORS Communications Group